trungtv4597/Covid_19_and_Press_Freedom_Index_Analysis/README.md

 ### Ranking and List of The Best and Worst Score each Continent <a name="con_rank"></a>

-We are going to rank all contients by their average PFI and list the best and worst score nations each continent.
+We are going to rank all continents by their average PFI and list the best and worst score nations each continent.

 ![Rank and list of best-worst pfi score each continet](https://github.com/trungtv4597/Covid_19_and_Press_Freedom_Index_Analysis/blob/master/charts/pfi_con.jpg)